tsian077/image2depth_efficient/README.md

 * Add the unreal dataset into the NYU depth training data.
 * Change the loss function from edges to sobal
-* change the DenseNet to Efficient
+* Change the DenseNet to Efficient
+* Change the unsampling2d to pixelshuffle